triplee12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - touch -> create an empty file
 - chmod u+x -> add execute permission to owner of file(s)
 - chmod 754 -> add execute permission to the owner and the group owner and read permission to other users
-- chmod 555 -> add execute permission to everybody
+- chmod ugo+x -> add execute permission to everybody
+- chmod 007 -> sets all the permission to other users